olafrv/netdump/README.md

 # run

-Remotly dump configuration for target with 'tag'
+Remotly dump configuration for target with 'tag':
 ```
 netdump run [tag]
 ```

 # debug

-Same as run with debugging
+Same as run with debugging:
 ```
 netdump debug [tag]
 ```